-- To slow down the shutter speed, set max shutter to the highest possible value. - Reduce sharpness in the image.
+- To slow down the shutter speed, set max shutter to the highest possible value. - Open the aperture.

 Select exposure mode

 There are different exposure mode options in the camera that adjusts aperture, shutter speed, and gain to improve image quality for specific surveillance scenes.
 Go to Settings > Image > Exposure and select between the following exposure modes: